cpsource/UFT/mdgithub/explore-1/README-more-on-c.md

   - The tension (how tightly stretched the sheet is).
   - The inertia (how quickly the connections between points respond).

-In this analogy, \( c \) is the speed of the wave traveling across the sheet, entirely dictated by the sheet's properties.
+In this analogy, $c$ is the speed of the wave traveling across the sheet, entirely dictated by the sheet's properties.

 ---